 *MBA tuition rates are subject to change and are updated each spring for the upcoming academic year.

 All successful applicants to the Full-Time MBA program are reviewed for merit-based fellowship awards at the time of admission.
 Fellowship awards vary and can cover up to 100% of tuition with submission of GMAT or GRE scores.
 Applicants are notified of fellowship awards at the time of admission.
 Learn more about fellowships.

 Need-Based Financial Aid

 Graduate level students use a combination of student loans, work study and personal funds to help defray the cost of educational expenses.
 At Tulane University, all loans and merit-based aid are administered through the central Office of Financial Aid.
-Students can borrow up to the budgeted MBA cost of attendance less any scholarships.
+Students can borrow up to the budgeted MBA cost of attendance less any fellowships.
 For detailed information about student loans and how to apply please visit the Office of Financial Aid.